Wake Forest Center for Active Aging

 Programs, Activities & Classes

-Introduced in July 2024, the Senior Center Dispatch is a monthly e-newsletter featuring the latest news and information on important issues facing seniors and their families.
+Introduced originally as the "Senior Center Dispatch" in July 2024, then renamed in June 2025, the Active Aging Advocate is a monthly e-newsletter featuring the latest news and information on important issues facing seniors and their families.

 Recent Editions

-Directions to the NWSC
+Directions to the WFCAA

 From Raleigh: take Capital Boulevard North.
 Turn right onto US 1A.
 Turn right onto East Holding Avenue.
 Cross the railroad tracks.
 Center is on the left across from the post office.

-Senior Center Renovation & Expansion
+Renovation & Expansion

 In June 2018, construction on a new and improved 18,000-square-foot facility began.
-The center re-opened on February 3, 2020.
+The WFCAA re-opened on February 3, 2020.

 In addition to an expanded site area, more than 50 new parking spaces and an additional driveway entrance/exit, the renovated and expanded NWSC includes a new entrance vestibule, the addition of exercise and multi-purpose rooms and the replacement of the roof.